-Law Firms & CPA Firms are Targets of Computer Hackers
+Law Firms & CPA Firms are Targets of Organized Hackers

 Written By: Michael McCartney, President of DIGITS, LLC – A Division of Avalon